yottooo/KerasTelegramBot/README.md

  updater = Updater(token='')
  ```
 4. Set up a collection in [MongoDB](https://docs.mongodb.com/manual/reference/method/db.createCollection/)
-5.Make sure all cells in the notebook are inserted before starting
+5. Make sure all cells in the notebook are inserted before starting
-6.Start the Bot
+6. Start the Bot
 ```
 updater.start_polling()
 ```